apache/opendal/core/src/docs/rfcs/0044_error_handle.md

 }
 ```

-For a backend implementor, we can provide as much information as possible.
+For a backend implementer, we can provide as much information as possible.
 For example, we can return `bucket is empty` to let the user know:

 ```rust
 return Err(Error::Backend {